terrestris/kind-dev-cluster/README.md

 argo get <workflow-name> -n argo
 ```

-The same commands work without port forwarding, using the Ingress at `https://localhost/argo`.

 To login to the UI, you have to enter `Bearer <TOKEN_VALUE_HERE>` in the auth field and click on "Login".

----

 ### Cleanup Cluster